 The vertical profile design in the vicinity of a stream crossing and the allowable overtopping frequency for the roadway dictate the required waterway opening for a bridge structure.
 The Bridge Hydraulics Section determines required waterway openings.
 Prior to preliminary design, the roadway designer will provide the Bridge Hydraulics Section with a very preliminary, "best guess" profile at bridge locations for use in hydraulic analysis.
-For some conditions required waterway openings may consist of the combined bridge opening and roadway overtopping.
+For some conditions required waterway opening and roadway overtopping.
 EXHIBITS 10.5 AND 10.6 illustrate the basic criteria used to establish bridge length and vertical profile for crest and sag or level profiles, respectively.